Rating

 The Royal Guards, selected from military units across Sweden, are a popular attraction in Stockholm.
 They have been guarding the palace since 1523.

-During summer months large crowds gather at the outer courtyard on the west side of the palace, where they witness the daily spectacle of the change of the guards.
+During summer months, large crowds gather at the outer courtyard on the west side of the palace, where they witness the daily spectacle of the changing of the guards.
 It is especially interesting during the summer months, when the mounted band of the royal guards take part in the ceremony.
-The mounted guards start from the Cavalry Barracks while the marching guards start from the Army Museum.
+The mounted guards start from the Cavalry Barracks, while the marching guards start from the Army Museum.
 They arrive at the palace around 12:15; around 13:15 on Sundays and public holidays.
-The ceremony lasts about 40 minutes.
+The ceremony lasts about forty minutes.